 Erik Sjögren, Assoc.
 Prof., Ph.D.

-Principal Consultant & PBPK-QSP Platform Science Lead
+Principal Consultant & PBPK-QSP Platform Scientific Lead

 Bio

-• Joined Pharmetheus in 2017, actively working in client projects.
+• Joined Pharmetheus in 2017, actively working in client projects

-• Expertise includes physiological based pharmacokinetic and biopharmaceutics modeling and simulation, clinical pharmacology, and pediatrics across therapeutic areas.
+• Expertise includes physiological based pharmacokinetic and biopharmaceutics modeling and simulation, clinical pharmacology, and pediatrics across therapeutic areas

 • Experience as Researcher at Uppsala University, Sweden, where he has a part-time position to perform research and supervise Ph.D. students.
-Previously, he worked as Acting Senior Lecturer at Uppsala University, Sweden and Postdoctoral Researcher at AstraZeneca Mölndal, Sweden.
+Previously, he worked as Acting Senior Lecturer at Uppsala University, Sweden and Postdoctoral Researcher at AstraZeneca Mölndal, Sweden

-• M.Sc. in Pharmaceutical Sciences (2004), Ph.D. in Pharmaceutical Sciences (2010), Associate Professor in Biopharmaceutics (2016) from Uppsala University, Sweden.
+• M.Sc. in Pharmaceutical Sciences (2004), Ph.D. in Pharmaceutical Sciences (2010), Associate Professor in Biopharmaceutics (2016) from Uppsala University, Sweden

 LinkedInGoogle Scholar